elducati/bootcampcohort19/README.md

 -**word_count.py**: Creates a words method that takes a string and outputs a hash of how frequently the word appears in the string.

+-**binary_search.py**: creates a BinarySearch class with a method that implements the binary search algorithm.

+-**missing_number.py**: The function searches for a number that is in one list and not the other by comparing them.